 Sustainability and social responsibility

-Sustainability and social responsibility are big areas with endless possibilities, challenges and several definitions.
-GCE follows the definition of sustainable development from Brundtland commission of United Nations in 1992: “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”.
-Based on this statement, sustainability comprises the three pillars: Environment, Economic and Social.
+Sustainability and social responsibility are big areas with endless possibilities, challenges, and several definitions.
+GCE follows the definition of sustainable development from Brundtland commission of United Nations in 1992: “Sustainable development is a development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”.
+Based on this statement, sustainability comprises the three pillars: Environment, Economic, and Social.

 GCE has selected three focus areas for the Social Responsibility policy and sustainability efforts:

 - Safety: of our products and in the workplace